nguyenvulebinh/vietnamese-wav2vec2/README.md

   - Noise audio
   - Conversation
   - Multi-gender and dialects

 ## Download

 We have already upload our pre-trained model to the Huggingface.
+The base model trained 35 epochs and the large model trained 20 epochs in about 30 days using TPU V3-8.

  - [Based version](https://huggingface.co/nguyenvulebinh/wav2vec2-base-vi) ~ 95M params
  - [Large version](https://huggingface.co/nguyenvulebinh/wav2vec2-large-vi) ~ 317M params